3 Ways you can rescue your struggling business

 South Africans now have access to a corporate rescue system that affords the company that’s (let’s face it) about to go under, the opportunity to access interim liquidity that keeps the business going all the while a proverbial rescue boat is inflated to save it before it drowns!

 In the event that your company is potentially drowning man overboard, you will be able to relieve the stress by applying for a notice to begin the proceedings.
-These rescue proceedings are filed with the Companies & Intellectual Property Commission.
+These rescue proceedings are filed with the CIPC.
 Once you have rescued practitioner in your corner, he’ll go through all the options you have and strategize a new plan that ultimately allows you to continue trading while restructuring.

 Nervous about being rescued?
 Don’t be!